eccololo/advanced-pong-game/README.md

 This is not present website of this company as it was replaced by newer version made by some other entity.

 ## Hire me
-I am open for work as an **intern in some IT company** where I could learn programming in Python and other langauges or other concepts of IT field.
+I am open for work as an **intern in some IT company in Kraków, Poland** where I could learn programming in Python and other langauges or other concepts of IT field.
 If you would like to propose me some **internship** or a **trainee job position** related to IT you can contact me through my blog [mstem.net](www.mstem.net) or social media.
 All links are included at my blog.